cybertoothca/ember-cli-bootstrap3-tooltip/README.md

 can be used to enable the Bootstrap Tooltip in your new or existing components.

 __You must have Bootstrap 3.x installed in your Ember application.__
-Feel free to use the [ember-cli-bootstrap3-sass](https://emberobserver.com/addons/ember-cli-bootstrap3-sass) addon to setup Bootstrap.
+Feel free to use the [ember-cli-bootstrap3-sass](https://emberobserver.com/addons/ember-cli-bootstrap3-sass) addon to setup Bootstrap if you haven't already done so.

 ## What Does This Addon Do?